-0 Worn during contact precautions when patient contact is likely.
-Gown Worn to protect the healthcare worker's exposed body areas and prevent contamination of clothing with blood, body substances, and other potentially infectious material [183] [193] [198] [218].
-Fluid impervious Single-use Disposable Choice of sleeve length depends on the procedure being undertaken, the extent of risk of exposure of the healthcare worker's arms, the volume of body substances likely to be encountered, and the probable time and route of transmission of infectious agents Full body gown Worn when there is a risk of contact of the healthcare worker's skin with a patient's broken skin, extensive skin to skin contact (e.g. lifting a patient with scabies), or a risk of contact with bloody and body substances which are not contained (e.g. vomiting).
-Worn when there is the possibility of extensive splashing of bloody and body substances or there is a risk of exposure to large amounts of body substances (e.g. in some operative procedures).
-Fluid impervious Single-use Long sleeved so clothing and exposed upper body areas are protected Always worn in combination with gloves and other PPE where indicated Sterile gown Worn for procedures that require an aseptic field Pre-packaged
+I

+Worn during contact precautions

+when patient contact is likely.

+Gown Worn to protect the healthcare Fluid impervious

+worker's exposed body areas and Single-use

+prevent contamination of clothing Disposable

+with blood, body substances, and Choice of sleeve length depends on the procedure being

+other potentially infectious material undertaken, the extent of risk of exposure of the healthcare

+[183] [193] [198] [218]. worker's arms, the volume of body substances likely to be

+encountered, and the probable time and route of transmission of

+infectious agents

+Full body gown Worn when there is a risk of contact Fluid impervious

+of the healthcare worker's skin with a Single-use

+patient's broken skin, extensive skin Long sleeved so clothing and exposed upper body areas are

+1 to skin contact (e.g. lifting a patient protected

+with scabies), or a risk of contact Always worn in combination with gloves and other PPE where

+with bloody and body substances indicated

+which are not contained (e.g.

+vomiting).

+Worn when there is the possibility of

+6 extensive splashing of bloody and

+body substances or there is a risk of

+6 exposure to large amounts of body

+substances (e.g. in some operative

+procedures).

+Sterile gown Worn for procedures that require an Pre-packaged

+aseptic field